What Is Employer Branding and Why Should Franchisors Care About It?

 6. Walk the talk.
 Culture is more than ping pong tables in the office, free bagels or company happy hours.
 As mentioned above, employees need to see your mission and values in action, and that starts with company leadership being thoughtful and purposeful about aligning their actions and decisions with your company’s culture and core values.

 7. Focus on coaching.
-The number of tenured employees in franchising has seen a dramatic 55% drop in the last couple of years.
-Franchise Business Review’s research shows that the number of employees with 7+ years within the company dropped to just 13%, down from nearly 30% two years ago.
+The number of tenured employees in franchising has seen a dramatic 40% drop in the last three years.
+Franchise Business Review’s research shows that the number of employees with 7+ years within the company dropped to just 18%, down from nearly 30% two years ago.
 Franchise companies can combat that by focusing on cross-training opportunities, professional development, and mentoring programs.
 As leaders, it’s your job to prepare employees for their next career move, even if it isn’t within your own organization.

 8. Implement recognition programs.
 Most employees will say they are leaving a company for more money, but typically it goes well beyond just dollars.
 Instead, it’s usually precipitated by lack of engagement, poor communication, under-recognition, and failure to listen.
 Recognition programs can include bonuses and incentives, but they don’t have to cost a lot in order to work.
 Here are 7 Simple Ways to Build Employee Engagement without breaking your budget.

 10. Recognize that the pandemic has changed the norm.
 The pandemic has shone a spotlight on issues that typically might have been kept “outside of work”.
-Employers were forced to confront employee issues like lack of child care, mental health struggles and burnout that were exacerbated by the challenges of remote working, or conversely, essential employees who did not have that option.
+Employers were forced to confront employee issues like lack of child care, mental health struggles and burnout.
+While most businesses have returned to normal operations, employees are still looking for support, Moreover, many employees found that the benefits of remote or hybrid work outweighed the traditional 9-5 office environment and are expecting employers to be more flexible about where and when work gets done.
 Employers who make work/life balance, flexibility, and willingness to listen to employees’ needs outside the office part of their brand, can increase loyalty, productivity and morale.

 Finally, the strength of your employer brand carries over to your franchisees.
 In the midst of a labor shortage, the perception of your employer brand as a whole can have a significant impact on the ability of your franchisees to attract quality employees.
 Your franchisees rely on your consumer brand to draw in customers and be successful.
 Your employer brand can do the same to help them draw in employees in a tight job market.